 Sometimes, creative that works for one market won’t be suitable for others.
 Lifestyles are critically important and alleviate the difficulty of trying to understand target demographics in a range of countries and cultures.
 More and more smart brands are cottoning on about this.
 For this, the creative storytelling must demonstrate the brand attributes to appeal to the values and lifestyles of those receiving the message.

 A strong visual element is probably the most important thing.
 Let the pictures tell the story.
 This makes translating a campaign into other languages and markets so much easier.

 Visuals as the storytelling device ensure people get the message, no matter where they are.
 Simplicity helps, too.

 Promoting a product like the Grand Vitara, a four-wheel-drive SUV, is an example of one where lifestyles are important.
 It has an attraction through a range of demographics, so for campaigns we include strong visuals that indicate the enjoyment and the places it can take you.

 The overall process must offer creative that respects all the international markets and their populations.
 It must understand the values and motivation of people’s needs, actions and desires.

 Never forget who is your client in Australia.

-Graeme Sanford is managing director at The Sanford Partnership.
+Graeme Sanford, FAMI, CPM, is managing director at The Sanford Partnership.

 Sanford Partnership is an independent full service creative advertising agency.
 To find out more about building brands and achieving results, click here.